opensrp/opensrp-client-core/README.md

 `FormInstance` | It represents a `FormData` of a specific definition version `FormSubmission` | It represents the status of form before or after submission.
 It therefore contains other metadata such as client version and server verion.
-`SubForm` | It represents a form inside another form `Alert` | It represents a notification of a due or overdue expected encounter `ANM` | It represents a healt services provider `Child` | It represents a child
+`SubForm` | It represents a form inside another form `Alert` | It represents a notification about an encounter which is due or overdue the expected time `ANM` | It represents a healt services provider `Child` | It represents a child
 `EligibleCouple` | It represents an eligible couple